toriancrane/tournament-results-database/README.txt

 *Generate list of players and their wins: tournament.playerStandings() *Delete entire database and create a new one: exit()
 *** psql -f tournament.sql

+Feel free to use the contents of the tournament_test.py file as a helpful guide.